rabbibotton/clog-composer/README.md

   e. add to patterned responses that build your narrative
   f. seeing different perspectives for realities
   g. idea challanges - brain storming system - no edits
+  h. shared journaling areas with team

-Key Ideas Behind the Composer
+Key Patterns Behind the Composer

 Place + Time = Consistency
 Your Narrative is your Reality and What you will be